min2ha/ukwa-site/content/target/54532/index.en.md

   "start_date": "2017-06-09T09:00:00Z"
 }

-# The Redress of the Past: Historical Pageants in Britain

 The Redress of the Past, a major Arts and Humanities Research Council funded project examining historical pageants in twentieth-century Britain.